Readers Write :

 Maureen Kulikowska (Facebook)

 Thank you Rose Gan for introducing me to Francis Light.
 Your trilogy ‘Penang Chronicles’ took me out of my normal comfort zone and I became totally immersed.
 The books are brilliant!
 As I approached the end of the book I started to feel sad that it was coming to the end.
 I had so many questions.
-I need not have feared!
+I need not have feared.
 All my questions were answered, ‘What was truth?’, ‘ What was embellished truth’, What was fiction?’.
 All was explained.
 Hopefully there will be more to come and we can follow the family as they travel through life.

 DRAGON